Extended Validation Certificate: Creation of special UI indicators in browsers

 By clicking on the lock symbol, the user can obtain more information about the certificate, including the name of the certificate authority that issued the EV certificate.

 Removal of special UI indicators

 In May 2018, Google announced plans to redesign user interfaces of Google Chrome to remove emphasis for EV certificates.
-Chrome 77, released in 2019, removed the EV certificate indication from omnibox, but EV certificate status can be viewed by clicking on lock icon and then checking for legal entity name under "certificate".
-Firefox 70 removed the distinction in the omnibox or URL bar (EV and DV certificates are displayed similarly with just a lock icon), but the details about certificate EV status are accessible in the more detailed view that opens after click on the lock icon.
+Chrome 77, released in 2019, removed the EV certificate indication from the omnibox, but EV certificate status can be viewed by clicking on lock icon and then checking for legal entity name listed as "issued to" under "certificate".
+Firefox 70 removed the distinction in the omnibox or URL bar (EV and DV certificates are displayed similarly with just a lock icon), but the details about certificate EV status are accessible in the more detailed view that opens after clicking on the lock icon.

 Apple Safari on iOS 12 and MacOS Mojave (released in September 2018) removed the visual distinction of EV status.

 Issuing criteria

 Only CAs who pass an independent qualified audit review may offer EV, and all CAs globally must follow the same detailed issuance requirements which aim to: